The Antarctic Iceberg Tracking Database

-As of early March 2014 OSCAT ceased to work.
-ASCAT-A/B are now the primary sensors and positions are derived from a combination of the sensors.
-While the real-time positions are updated weekly or more often, the full database files referred to on this page are only updated a few times per year.
+ASCAT-B/C are now the primary sensors and positions are derived from a combination of the sensors.
+While the real-time positions are updated weekly or more often, the full database files referred to on this page are only updated once or twice a year.

 If you become aware of a large (>5 km) Antarctic iceberg not contained in the database during the time period of our sensors, please inform us of its position and the time of observation.
 We can then use historical data to determine its origin and fate and add it to the tracking database.